JGedff/Firebase-NodeJs/README.md

 # Firebase-NodeJs

-Hello, this is a web made with NodeJs and express handlebars for its routing.
+Hello, this is a web made with HTML, CSS and JavaScript for the front-end and NodeJs and express handlebars for the server routing.

-For now, you just will be able to see the colectins 'posts' and 'coments' in the database firebase.

-You'll have to create a .json for de SDK from firebase and leave it in the same folder as .env and in the config.js you'll have to put the https to your firebase.

-In the main.hbs you will have to link the CSS and the JavaScript from the folder toFirebaseSotage with the url that firebase gives you.
+In this release, as a unlogged user you can see all information of the Who are we, posts and comments.
+You'll have a search button to search between all the posts.

+As a logged user you can create, edit or delete you own posts and comments.
+You can also edit your user information or even delete your account.
+In your search button, you'll be able to search others users and see their information like name, email, comments made, publications made, likes acumulated, ...

+As a super user you can create, edit or delete your own posts and comments.
+You can also see, edit or delete others posts, comments or profiles.
+Although, you can create, edit or delete categories and dates, that they are used to organize the posts.

-To install all packages you'll have to use the comand npm run install.
+To install all NodeJs packages you'll have to use the comand npm run install.
+To run the server you'll have to user the comand npm run start.

+# Before runing the service

+* In the layouts you'll find CSS TOCKEN and JAVASCRIPT TOCKEN.
+There, you'll have to put the css and the javascript url once you upload it into our firebase.

+* In the firebaseKey.json, you'll have to put there the firebase SDK information.

+* Also, in the config.js, you'll have to put your database URL and in the storageBucket, you'll have to put your firebase ID.

+* In a lot of documents, you'll see YOUR FIREBASE APP.
+You'll have to change that for your firebase ID

+* You'll also see some DEFAULT PROFILE IMAGE.
+The image or url of that image will be the image that all user will have if they don't put any image in the file input.